A stochastic approximation for the finite-size Kuramoto-Sakaguchi model: The Kuramoto-Sakaguchi model

 \subsection{Classical mean-field theory}

-Sakaguchi and Kuramoto \cite{SakaguchiKuramoto86} developed a mean-field theory for the mean frequency $\Omega$ of the synchronzied cluster and the order parameter $r$.
+Sakaguchi and Kuramoto \cite{SakaguchiKuramoto86} developed a mean-field theory for the mean frequency $\Omega$ of the synchronzied cluster and the order parameter $r$ which we present here for completeness.
+We follow here their exposition to obtain self-consistency relations for the mean-field variables $r$ and $\Omega$ as well as expressions for the stationary density function.
+The stationary density will be used later to determine the average effect of the rogue oscillators onto the synchronized oscillators.
+The assumption in the Kuramoto-Sakaguchi model \eqref{eq:ks} that each oscillator is connected to all other oscillators is crucial for the following derivation.
 Moving into the frame of reference rotating with the cluster mean frequency $\Omega=\Omega(K)$ and setting the mean-field phase variable $\psi=0$, the Kuramoto-Sakaguchi model (\ref{eq:ks}) is expressed as